NG-ZORRO/ng-zorro-antd/components/carousel/demo/position.md

 ## en-US

-There are four position available.
+There are four positions available.